Meats and Sausages

 Harbin Sausages

 Eastern European style sausages were manufactured in Harbin, the largest city in Heilongjiang province in the northeastern region of China.
-In the beginning of 1900’s many settlers from Russia, Lithuania and Poland arrived in Harbin.
-They brought with them previously unknown in China cuisine and sourdough bread, Russian Kvass beverage and eastern curing and smoked sausages appeared in Harbin.
-A new sausage called Harbin Red, Kazakh Red or LI Dao Si has become immensely popular first in Harbin, then in other parts of China as well as in neighboring countries.
+At the beginning of 1900s, many settlers from Russia, Lithuania, and Poland arrived in Harbin.
+They brought with them new cuisine.
+Sourdough bread, Russian Kvass beverage, and cured and smoked sausages appeared in Harbin.
+A new sausage called Harbin Red, Kazakh Red ,or LI Dao Si has become immensely popular first in Harbin, then in other parts of China as well as in neighboring countries.

 Serving Chinese Sausages